-Come to Churchill and hear the stories of the many people that have lived here in Manitoba's subarctic for the past 4,000 years... stories from the traditions and culture of the aboriginal peoples that met the many challenges of this demanding environment... stories of the peaceful trade between Europeans and the native people they met in the new land, and of the rivalry between the English and the French for control of the fur trade riches and resources of Hudson Bay and its hinterland.
+Come to Churchill and hear the stories of the many people that have lived in Manitoba's subarctic for the past 4,000 years... stories from the traditions and culture of the aboriginal peoples... stories of the trade between Europeans and the native people they met in the new land, and of the rivalry between the English and the French for control of the fur trade riches and resources of Hudson Bay and its hinterland.

-The original Prince of Wales Fort took the Hudson's Bay Company 40 years to build and only a few days for the French to destroy.
+Prince of Wales Fort took the Hudson's Bay Company 40 years to build and only a few days for the French to destroy.
 Today, the rebuilt fort stands improbable and monumental, silently guarding Manitoba's arctic coast.
-You can also visit the Cape Merry battery designed to help protect the mouth of the Churchill river, and Sloop Cove, a natural harbour that sheltered British ships from storms and ice.
+You can also visit the Cape Merry battery designed to help protect the mouth of the Churchill River, and Sloop Cove, a natural harbour that sheltered British ships from storms and ice.

 Visit York Factory at the mouth of the Hayes River, even more remote than Prince of Wales Fort... a huge fur-trade era depot in the Hudson Bay wilderness.
 It was the gateway to the interior for British trade goods, Hudson's Bay employees, settlers and soldiers.
-Native peoples were a key part of this trade acting as guides, traders, hunters, and labourers.
+Native peoples were a key part of this trade, acting as guides, traders, hunters, and labourers.

-Sloop Cove

-Parks Canada
+Sloop Cove Parks Canada